We are delighted to offer this fully funded category in partnership with Liverpool John Moores University.

 This category is free to enter.

-Winner Liverpool John Moores University John Wells , Student Nurse Liverpool John Moores University.
+WINNER Liverpool John Moores University John Wells , Student Nurse Liverpool John Moores University.
 Educational activities to support healthcare staff and enhance patient care

-Runner Up Liverpool John Moores University Sam Noon – Student educator of the year
+RUNNER UP Liverpool John Moores University Sam Noon – Student educator of the year

-Runner Up Sefton Training Hub (Southport & Formby Health) A student led approach to improving healthcare for Mental Health Patients and those with Learning Difficulties in a Primary Care setting.
+RUNNER UP Sefton Training Hub (Southport & Formby Health) A student led approach to improving healthcare for Mental Health Patients and those with Learning Difficulties in a Primary Care setting.

-Liverpool John Moores University The Liverpool, John Moores University Nursing Society- run by students for students
+FINALIST Liverpool John Moores University The Liverpool, John Moores University Nursing Society- run by students for students

-Liverpool John Moores University The LJMU Mental Health Society
+FINALIST Liverpool John Moores University The LJMU Mental Health Society

-Sefton Training Hub (Southport & Formby Health) Sefton Training Hub PA PreceptorshipA Southport & Formby Health Ltd and Southport & Ormskirk Trust partnership in supporting newly qualified PAs.
+FINALIST Sefton Training Hub (Southport & Formby Health) Sefton Training Hub PA PreceptorshipA Southport & Formby Health Ltd and Southport & Ormskirk Trust partnership in supporting newly qualified PAs.

-PENNA 20-21 Patient Experience Transformer of Tomorrow Winners, Runner Up and Finalists
+PENNA 20-21 Patient Experience Transformer of Tomorrow – Winners, Runner Up and Finalists

-King’s College London Saleh Alessy – s variation in patients’ experiences of cancer care associated with their subsequent survival RUNNER UP
+RUNNER UP King’s College London Saleh Alessy – s variation in patients’ experiences of cancer care associated with their subsequent survival

-Tees Esk and Wear Valley NHS Foundation trust Michael Curtis – Dementia friendly Village Project WINNER
+WINNER Tees Esk and Wear Valley NHS Foundation trust Michael Curtis – Dementia friendly Village Project

-PENNA2019 Patient Experience Transformer of Tomorrow Winners, Runner Up and Finalists
+PENNA2019 Patient Experience Transformer of Tomorrow – Winners, Runner Up and Finalists

 University of Brighton Ella Brunton and Krista Etchells WINNER